duball69/vortex-dapp/README.md

 Vortex Dapp is currently live on Sepolia Testnet.
 You can try it here: [vortexdapp.com](https://vortexdapp.com)

-You can also try it on Base and Optimism, although current lending is 0.2$ per token created, until our fundaraise.
+You can also try it on Base and Optimism, although current initial liquidity pool is set with a symbolic amount per token created, until our fundaraise.
 You can also add funds to the pool, by staking ETH on your preferred chain.

 ## Features